Codemate-bot/CodeMate/Readme.md

 Explore research and development resources with a built-in feedback mechanism.

 1. Click on the "General" mode option in the navigation menu.
-2. Use the search bar to find research topics or development resources.
+2. Use bot to find research topics or development resources.
-3. Submit your feedback using the provided form.

 ### Team Mode